-‘Easy Rider’ star and writer Peter Fonda has died at 79
+‘Easy Rider’ star, 1960s swashbuckler Peter Fonda dies at 79

 Although he did reflect later in a 2015 interview with The Hollywood Reporter that it may have impacted his career prospects: “It certainly put a nail in the coffin of ‘the next Dean Jones at Disney.'”

 Fonda’s output may have been prolific, but was not always well-regarded which he was acutely aware of.
 But he said that “Ulee’s Gold,” which came out in 1997, was the “most fun” he’d ever had making a movie.
-He wore the same wire-rimmed glasses his father wore in “On Golden Pond” in the role, although he said beyond that he was not channeling Henry Fonda in the performance.
+He wore the same wire-rimmed glasses his father wore in “On Golden Pond,” although he said beyond that he was not channeling Henry Fonda in the performance.
 He lost out on the Oscar to Nicholson, who won for “As Good as It Gets.”

+Nicholson said in his acceptance speech that it as an honor to be nominated alongside “my old bike pal Fonda.”

+He remained prolific for the rest of his life with notable performances performances as the heel in Steven Soderbergh’s “The Limey,” from 1999, and in James Mangold’s 2007 update of “3:10 to Yuma.”
+He’d even play himself in an episode of the spoof documentary series “Documentary Now!” about life as “an Oscar Bridesmaid.”